srees1988/srees1988.github.io/_posts/2025-02-10-ci-cd-pipelines.md

 ![](/images/blogs/11.ci-cd-pipeline/1.ci-cd-pipeline.jpg)

+> *An excerpt from an article written by Sree, published in Venture Magazine.*

 Machine learning is transforming businesses in ways we never thought possible, especially in marketing and consumer analytics.
 It's all about using data-driven insights and predictions to make smarter decisions.
 But here's the thing - while many of us learn the basics of ML from courses and tutorials, they rarely cover the practical side, like setting up Continuous Integration and Deployment (CI/CD) pipelines.
 And honestly, those pipelines are what make it possible to scale ML models and solve real-world problems.